-In the Sermones de Ludo Cum Aliis, the card is called "El Matto", that translates to the Fool.
-The card is mentionned last, outside the Trump Structure.
-The Sermones say that if you want to attribute the card a number, it should be zero or nothing.
+In the Sermones de Ludo Cum Aliis, the sermon of an anonymous Franciscan of Dominican friar (see Tarotpedia), dated to the last quarter of the 15th centurty, the card is called "El Matto", that translates to the Fool.
+Here we call him "Il Matto", his actual Italian name.
+In the Sermones the card is mentionned last, outside the Trump Structure.
+The sermon say that if you want to attribute this card a number, it should be zero or nothing.
 On the Marseille Tarot the card is called "Le Fou" (Jean Noblet), "Le Fol" (Type I TdM decks) or "Le Mat" (Type II TdM decks), all of them to be translated as "The Fool".
 Sometimes the card is also shown or referred to as "The Jester".
-But let us start with some images from the 15th Century.
+Let us start with some images of the Fool from the 15th Century.

-From left to right we have the Fool of the Visconti Sforza deck (+ 1454), the Charles VI deck (+ 1465) and the Este deck (+ 1473), the first deck commissioned by the Sforza court from Milan, the two others probably both by the Este court from Ferrara.
-On the Visconti Sforza deck he is barefeet and has no trousers on, only some kind of loincloth.
+From left to right we have the Fool of the Visconti Sforza deck (+ 1454), the Charles VI deck (+ 1465) and the Este deck (+ 1473).
+The first of these three decks was commissioned by the Sforza court from Milan, the two others probably both by the Este court from Ferrara.
+On the Visconti Sforza deck he is barefeet and wears no trousers, only some kind of loincloth.
 He clearly is a poor man.
 His jacket is old and worn out.
 He has a big stick in his right hand, laying on his shoulder.

-The Fools on the two Este cards are depicted as a buffoon.
-Thet are also barefeet, have a tiny loincloth and are wearing the cap of a jester with two ass ears and a bell on top of the cap.
-Apparenly they are situated on these two cards on a village fair and they represents a village Fool.
-On both cards children are making the Fool out of him, but this does not seem to bother them.
+The Fool on the two Este cards ise depicted as a buffoon.
+On both cards he is also barefeet, has a tiny loincloth and wears the cap of a jester with two ass ears and a bell on top of the cap.
+Apparenly the Fool is situated on these two cards on a village fair and so he represents a village Fool.
+On both cards children are making the fool out of him, but this does not seem to bother them.
 On the rightmost Este card the children are tearing his loincloth down and on the other card they are throwing stones to him.
 Nothing can bother the Fool who is with his mind in another world.
-The two Fools are joyful, ignoring their surroundings.
+The two Fools are joyful, while ignoring their surroundings.

 On all three cards the Fool is a madman.
 He is going where he wants without following a specific direction.
 He's wandering from village to village to find some foot or he takes what nature is offering him.
 He has no rules to obey, he does not even know this word.